Treatment-resistant depression: Comorbid medical disorders

 Some people who are diagnosed with treatment-resistant depression may have an underlying undiagnosed health condition that is causing or contributing to their depression.
 Endocrine disorders like hypothyroidism, Cushing's disease, and Addison's disease are among the most commonly identified as contributing to depression.
 Others include diabetes, coronary artery disease, cancer, HIV, and Parkinson's disease.

 Another factor is that medications used to treat comorbid medical disorders may lessen the effectiveness of antidepressants or cause depression symptoms.

 Features of depression

 People with depression who also display psychotic symptoms such as delusions or hallucinations are more likely to be treatment resistant.
 Another depressive feature that has been associated with poor response to treatment is longer duration of depressive episodes.
-Individuals with depression who struggle with insomnia or develop depression at a younger age are also more likely to resistant to treatment.
+Individuals with depression who struggle with insomnia or develop depression at a younger age are also more likely to be resistant to treatment.
 Finally, people with more severe depression and those who are suicidal are more likely to be nonresponsive to antidepressant treatment.